ariebovenberg/pdfje/README.rst

 ----

 The most popular libraries for writing PDFs are quite old and inspired by Java and PHP.
-*PDFje* aims to be a modern, Pythonic library with a more declarative API.
+*PDFje* is a modern, Pythonic library with a more declarative API.

 How does it work?
 -----------------